jmaister/blog/content/excellentexport-javascript-export-to-excel-csv.md

 I have got some ideas from comments on the blog or discussions on reddit.

-Download the new version from: [ExcellentExport.js v2.1.0](https://github.com/jmaister/excellentexport/releases/tag/2.1.0)
+Download the new version from: [ExcellentExport.js v3.3.0](https://github.com/jmaister/excellentexport/releases/tag/3.3.0)

 # Revision history:

+### 3.3.0

+* Remove columns by index
+* Filter rows by value
+* Updated build to Webpack 4.x.x

+### 3.2.1

+* Update npm dependencies to fix vulnerabilities

+### 3.2.0

+* Update npm dependencies to fix vulnerabilities

+### 3.1.0

+* Fix old API for base64 and escaping problem.

-### 3.0.0 (Work in progress)
+### 3.0.0

 * XLSX support.
-This bumps the build size to 639 KB.
+This bumps the build size to 640 KB.
 * New API: ExcellentExport.convert(...)
+* Autogenerate download filename.
+* Data input from arrays or HTML Tables.
+* Multiple sheets for XLS or XLSX formats.

 ### 2.1.0 (24/09/2017)